GoogleChrome/web.dev/src/site/content/en/blog/media-recording-audio/index.md

 One of the nodes that you can connect is an `AudioWorkletNode`.
 This node gives you the low-level capability for custom audio processing.
 The actual audio processing happens in the `process()` callback method in the `AudioWorkletProcessor`.
-This function is called to feed inputs and parameters and fetch outputs.
+Call this function to feed inputs and parameters and fetch outputs.

 Checkout [Enter Audio Worklet](https://developer.chrome.com/blog/audio-worklet/) to learn more.